ashleybaxter/iamashley/_posts/2019-07-26-mid-year-review.md

 The reality of bootstrapping is that you move a bit slower than, say, a VC-backed startup with millions in the bank that can be thrown at more staff and a higher output of features, products etc. Couple that with building in an industry that doesn't (or can't) move quickly and the outcome can be frustrating.

 I don't exactly help myself.
-There are some things that would emable me to move quicker:
+There are some things that would enable me to move quicker:

 * Having a full-time developer.
-I work with freelancers, but having someone in-house on a permanant basis would help push new features and updates out the door on a more consistent basis
+I work with freelancers, but having someone in-house on a permanent basis would help push new features and updates out the door on a more consistent basis
 * Better project management skills.
 I'm inexperienced with how to manage projects, oversee a team of people, set milestones and ensure we meet them in a timely manner and are aligned in our vision.
 SuperHi have just announced a <a href="https://www.superhi.com/digital-project-management">digital project management course</a>, so I'll likely take that
 * Building in a different industry altogether.
 Having the freedom to move quicker, not depend on incumbents or have to navigate regulatory constraints would be wonderful.
 But it's insurance that I'm passionate about and I believe I have unfinished business here so I have to live with these pitfalls